tpinotti/ybyra/README.md

 - +1 for every derived SNP from the root to the node
 - –1 for every ancestral SNP along the same path

-Instead of returning the node with the highest score, ybyra selects the *optimal placement* — the highest-scoring node with no ancestral SNPs (i.e., 100% concordance).
+Instead of just returning the node with the highest score, ybyra selects the *optimal placement* — the highest-scoring node which is supported by at least another derived hit 5 nodes upstream (what we call "5 step rule").

-If a downstream node has a higher score but includes ancestral calls, the sample is flagged as `unstable_downstream`.
+In the case of the optimal placement including ancestral calls, the sample is flagged as `unstable_downstream`.

 ### Score Ties

-When multiple nodes have the same top tree score (often in low-coverage or low-resolution areas):
+When multiple nodes have the same top tree score  (often in low-coverage or low-resolution areas) and all pass the 5 step rule:

-- The sample is flagged with `score_tie`
+- The sample is flagged as `score_tie`
-- ybyra selects the node with the shortest path to the root
+- ybyra selects the Most Recent Common Ancestor (MRCA) of all tied nodes with a derived hit as optimal placement
-- If one of the tied nodes is ancestral to the others, it is also reported

----
+## Plotting

+ybyra generates two plots:

+- A tree showing the optimal placement for each individual
+- A second tree showing all tied-score placements

+Example plots from ancient individuals from Antonio et al. 2019 (10.1126/science.aay6826) are in the `examples/` folder.

 ## Main Output Files